-How to Assess Which Resources You Should Request in Open OnDemand
+How Specify Resources when Running Jobs in Open OnDemand

 When running jobs in Open OnDemand you’ll assess your resource requirements just as you do when submitting job through an SSH client.

 Jobs will run when dedicated resources are available on the compute nodes.
 Roar uses Moab and Torque for the scheduler and resource manager.
 Jobs can be either run in batch or interactive modes.
 Both are submitted using the qsub command.

 Both batch and interactive jobs are required to provide a list of requested resources to the scheduler in order to be placed on a compute node with the correct resources available.
 These are given either in the submission script or on the command line.
 If these are given in a submission script, they must come before any non-PBS command.